TreeFrogTinkerer/my-quake-shakes/Configuration.md

 Enter the first two characters followed by an asterisk in your `stations.csv`.
 In the above example `HH*` was entered into the `stations.csv`

 What you just told the SAIpy / IRIS download is that you want to use ALL three channels that start with HH.
-But what does HH mean and why don't we are about the last character?
+But what does HH mean and why don't we are care about the last character?

 ### Types of Sensors Nomenclature